Broncos look to put Raiders' season officially to bed

 The lock has been more game manager than overpowering force in leading wins in each of his two home starts, throwing for a total of just 326 yards in those contests.
 Led by Phillip Lindsay (19 carries for 109 yards), the Broncos ran up 150 rushing yards in last week's 27-17 home win over Detroit.
 Lindsay would love to duplicate the effort Sunday

 "We lost to them when we went there," he noted to reporters this week.
 "Now it's time for them to come to us.
 If they think they're going to come in here and try to clinch the playoffs, they've got something coming."
-The Raiders hope to counter Lindsay with standout rookie Josh Jacobs, who rushed for two touchdowns in his NFL debut against the Broncos back in September.
-But Jacobs missed the Chargers game last week with a shoulder injury and is questionable, at best, for the must-win finale.
+The Raiders had hoped to counter Lindsay with standout rookie Josh Jacobs, who rushed for two touchdowns in his NFL debut against the Broncos back in September.
+But Jacobs missed the Chargers game last week with a shoulder injury and was ruled out for the team's must-win finale on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)